autowarefoundation/autoware.universe/planning/mapless_architecture/autoware_local_map_provider/Readme.md

 # Local Map Provider Node

-This node converts the mission_planner_messages::msg::RoadSegments message into a mission_planner_messages::msg::LocalMap message right now.
+This node converts the RoadSegments message into a LocalMap message right now.
 More functionality can be added later.